 One of LDC's largest capital initiatives currently in progress is the construction of Copeland Station in response to the developing need for distribution solutions in the downtown core of the City.
-Copeland Station will be considered a transmission system terminal station for which all the equipment and real property are owned by LDC.
+Copeland Station will be considered a transmission system terminal station.

 Copeland Station will be the first transformer station built in downtown Toronto since the 1960's and will be the second underground transformer station in Canada.
-When in service, it will provide electricity to buildings and neighbourhoods in the central-southwest area of Toronto.
-During 2016, the structural work for Copeland Station was largely completed and installation of major electrical equipment was commenced.
-Installation of power transformers and medium voltage switchgears commenced and one of the two transformers, and both medium voltage tie switch lineups were successfully tested and commissioned.
-In addition, work on the machine shop continued with the rebar and concrete work nearing completion and the initiation of the reassembly of the heritage brick.
-As at December 31, 2016, the cumulative capital expenditures on the Copeland Station project amounted to \$176.1 million, plus capitalized borrowing costs.
-All capital expenditures related to Copeland Station are recorded to PP&E. Copeland Station is one of the most complex projects ever undertaken by the Corporation and unforeseen delays have extended the expected completion date from 2017 to 2018.
-The delays are attributable to a variety of factors, including the effect of inclement weather, challenging site conditions and contractor performance.
-Due to the delays, the total capital expenditures required to complete the project have increased from \$195.0 million to approximately \$200.0 million, plus capitalized borrowing costs.
-There may be additional unforeseen delays and expenditures as the project progresses.
+It will provide electricity to buildings and neighbourhoods in the central-southwest area of Toronto.
+During 2017, major electrical equipment including power transformers and high and medium voltage switchgear, medium voltage cable, control wiring and DC systems was installed, tested and commissioned and high voltage cable was installed.
+The electric station service equipment was installed and energized.
+Protection and control equipment was installed and testing and commissioning commenced.
+In addition, the machine shop installation and landscaping were completed and sidewalks and roadway were paved.
+Hydro One, the electricity transmission provider, commenced the installation of their equipment, including high voltage switchgear and protection and control equipment.
+As at December 31, 2017, the cumulative capital expenditures on the Copeland Station project amounted to \$195.1 million, plus capitalized borrowing costs.
+All capital expenditures related to Copeland Station are recorded to PP&E. The total capital expenditures required to complete the project are approximately \$200.0 million, plus capitalized borrowing costs.
+There may be additional unforeseen delays and expenditures prior to completion of the project.
 See Part 8 under the heading "Risk Factors" below for further information on the Copeland Station project.